Trump Sonnets--8 Full-Length Volumes!

 You want answers?
 (Is there ever an answer?)
 One answer, maybe, is

-to read all three Trump Sonnets books, have yourself some fun, and be
+to read all eight Trump Sonnets books, have yourself some fun, and be

 On the right, a video produced by Troy Bennett of the Bangor Daily

-News in June 2019 prior to Ken Waldman's appearance at PortFringe,
+News in June 2019 prior to Ken Waldman's appearances at PortFringe,

 a festival in Portland, Maine.
 There's a story about it here.